fifth-postulate/finding-the-planets/book/src/finding/median.md

 [`PartialOrd`](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html) and
 [`Ord`](https://doc.rust-lang.org/std/cmp/trait.Ord.html).
 The main difference is that `Ord` is supposed to be _total_.
-I.e. any type that implements the `Ord` trait should be able to compare any pair of values in that have the type.
+I.e. any type that implements the `Ord` trait should be able to compare any pair of values that have the type.

-In other words, if you implement the `Ord` trait you should be able to answer the one and only one of the following questions with *yes* for values `a` and `b` in the type:
+In other words, if you implement the `Ord` trait you should be able to answer **yes** to one and only one of the following questions with for values `a` and `b` in the type:

 1. Is `a < b`?